 1. Price is a matter of perception, no matter the market

-You determine what your value is and the value of what you offer on the market.
+You determine what your value is and you determine the value of your products and services.

-But, I have a strong policy now of not arguing and accepting that value and pricing is perception.
+I have a strong policy of not arguing with the customer and accepting that value and pricing is perception.